citation-file-format/citation-file-format/1.0-RC1/specifications.md

 **license‑url**, **repository**, **repository-code**, **repository-artifact**, **url**

 These keys take URL strings as values.
-XXX Define regex XXX
+URLs are being validated by a regular expression as provided in a [GitHub Gist by Diego Perini](https://gist.github.com/dperini/729294).

 **keywords**